-Our common stock has been approved for listing on the Nasdaq Capital Market under the symbol "EYEN."
+We have applied to list our common stock on the Nasdaq Capital Market under the symbol "EYEN."

 Electronic Distribution

 A prospectus in electronic format may be made available on websites maintained by the underwriters, or selling group members, if any, participating in this offering.
 The underwriters may agree to allocate a number of shares of our common stock for sale to its online brokerage account holders.